-(including any findings of fact or conclusions of law announced by the Bankruptcy Court at the the Plan or otherwise ruled upon by the Bankruptcy Court on the record of the Confirmation

-Confirmation Hearing and incorporated herein) constitutes an order of the Bankruptcy Court, and pertaining to confirmation of the Plan that have not been withdrawn, waived or settled are overruled on the merits, except as otherwise specifically provided in this Confirmation Order.
+C. Objections.
+Any resolution or disposition of objections to confirmation of the Plan or otherwise ruled upon by the Bankruptcy Court on the record of the Confirmation Hearing is hereby incorporated by reference.
+All objections and all reservations of rights pertaining to confirmation of the Plan that have not been withdrawn, waived or settled are overruled on the merits, except as otherwise specifically provided in this Confirmation Order.